edwin-jones/goserve/README.md

-# goserve
+# Goserve

-A small http web server written in Go.
+A small utility to serve a single directory via HTTP get requests, written in Go.
+Mostly for learning/playing around with as there are far better webserver implementations out there.